So many food trucks, so little stomach capacity. A feast of 15 Minnesota Food Trucks.

 General Tap Room Info:

-Opens at 4pm every Tuesday-Friday and 1pm on Saturday
+Opens at 4pm every Wednesday-Friday and 1pm on Saturday.

 Outdoor Patio & Indoor Art Lounge